Submissions Open February 1, 2023. They’ll close on July 31, 2023

 The Coop’s new theme will be “Tangible Action: Giving Names to the Nameless.”
-This site will begin to publish work under this theme in April 2023.
+This site will begin to publish work under this theme soon.

 This theme, inspired by the words of Audre Lorde in her essay “Poems Are Not Luxuries,” calls for the necessary and urgent poems that will help us survive.
-We invite you to submit vivid poems that help us recover and renew our lives.
+The Coop’s Mission is for social justice.
 We welcome poems from diverse voices.
+We fully support bodily autonomy.
+We welcome poems by marginalized voices.
+We hope to be inclusive in the best sense and welcome feminist work, work by queer poets (LGBTQ+), anti-racist work, and work that enjances our consciousness around varied communities, and around the natural world and environment.
 We consider the personal political.
-We welcome feminist work.
-We welcome anti-racist work.
-We hope to support many communities by sharing voices from varied experiences.
-In a time of pandemic, global warming, attacks on truth and the pillars of democracy, our ideas may feel both necessary and terrifying; we look for poems that validate us and awaken us.
+In a time of attacks on truth and the pillars of democracy, our ideas may feel both necessary and terrifying; we look for poems that validate us and awaken us.

 Quality: Please send us your strongest work aiming for the most powerful poems you can write.
 We prefer imagistic poems that surprise and challenge.
 We look for poems that move us.
 We want lines we can quote.